 February 10, 2012

-Recall from the January article on Mill Springs the strategic situation in Kentucky.
+January article on Mill Springs the strategic situation in Kentucky.
 Two rivers, the Tennessee and the Cumberland traversed the state north to south and provided high-speed avenues of approach deep into the heart of the Confederacy.
 Due to Kentucky’s declared neutrality, two forts were located on inferior ground just south of the Kentucky/Tennessee border.
 Fort Henry, an earthen fort, was constructed on the east bank of the Tennessee River and mounted 17 cannons.

 Approximately 12-miles to the east, Fort Donelson was constructed on the west bank of the Cumberland River.
 This design allowed the forts to be mutually supporting – an attack against one could be reinforced by forces from the other.
 While the location of Fort Henry offered unobstructed fields of fire along the river, Fort Henry was located in low, swampy ground that was prone to flooding.